ARTIST CV | PREVIOUS WORKS | RECENT WORKS

 Denise was born in Hobart, Tasmania.
 She currently lives and works in Launceston.
 In 1974, Denise was awarded a Diploma of Fine Art, Tasmanian College of Advanced Education, Launceston.
 The following year she received a Diploma of Post Graduate Studies - painting and drawing, Glasgow School of Art, Scotland.

-Although never directly figurative, the images often suggest where people have been : the apparent inconsequential traces left by man : the shadow of human habitation “ island life and journeys that we make both ‘inner’ and ‘outer’ are recurring themes.
+Denise’s work whilst never directly figurative, the images often suggest where people have been : the apparent inconsequential traces left by man : the shadow of human habitation “ island life and journeys that we make both ‘inner’ and ‘outer’ are recurring themes.